What Is a RAID Log and Why Should I Use One?

 How to Use a RAID Log

 A RAID log is fairly simple to use.
-You just fill in information for the four topics listed above.
+Start by filling in information for the four topics listed above: risks, assumptions, issues and decisions.

 Risks